-This document describes the UAS Monthly Events Panel Dataset, which was created at the University of Southern California's Center for Economic and Social Research (CESR).
+This document describes the UAS Monthly Events Panel Dataset, which was created at the University of Southern California's Center for Economic and Social Research (CESR) with data collected in the Understanding America Study (UAS).
 Support for this dataset is provided by the Social Security Administration and the National Institute on Aging.

-The UAS is a nationally representative panel of American households randomly recruited from United States Postal Service delivery sequence files.
-Respondents are aged 18 and up and complete surveys, on average, once or twice monthly via an online interface that is technologically powerful, user-friendly, and quick to deliver results.
+The UAS is a nationally representative panel of American households randomly recruited through address-based sampling.
+Respondents are aged 18 and up, and they complete surveys, on average, once or twice monthly via an online interface that is technologically powerful, user-friendly, and quick to deliver results.

-The UAS Monthly Events Panel Dataset is based on data from the Monthly Events surveys, which are a set of surveys fielded at the start of each month (one survey per month) to approximately 3,000 respondents aged 50 and up.
-Each Monthly Events survey asks respondents whether they experienced a number of events in the preceding month, as well as for self-assessments of health, life satisfaction, pain, hours worked, earnings, employment changes, and medical expenditures during the previous month.
+The Monthly Events Panel Dataset aggregates data from all waves of the UAS's Monthly Events project, which fields a survey at the start of each month to approximately 3,000 respondents aged 50 and up.
+Each Monthly Events survey asks respondents whether they experienced various life events in the preceding month, and asks for self-assessments of health, life satisfaction, pain, hours worked, earnings, employment changes, and medical expenditures during the previous month.

-The Monthly Events Panel Dataset merges and organizes the data collected in these surveys, and derives twelve additional variables.
-The dataset is updated monthly.
-Each new update adds the data collected in the most recently concluded Monthly Events survey, and the month of this survey is referenced in the updated dataset's name (e.g., "events\panel\120.dta" when the most recently concluded survey was fielded in January 2020).
+The Monthly Events Panel Dataset merges and organizes the data collected in these surveys, and derives 12 additional variables.
+It is updated monthly, with each new update adding the data collected in the most recently concluded Monthly Events survey.
+The month of this survey is referenced in the updated dataset's name (e.g., "events\panel\120.dta" when the most recently concluded survey was fielded in January 2020).